National Museum of Slavery

 Suggested pace

-- Read panels slowly; allow time for reflection after the visit.
+- Read the panels slowly and allow time for reflection after the visit.

-- Historical objects & documents: materials that help explain routes, systems, practices and acts of resistance.
+- Historical objects and documents: materials that help explain routes, systems, practices and acts of resistance.

-- Chapel & grounds: a quiet setting that contrasts with the weight of the subject.
+- Chapel and grounds: a quiet setting that contrasts with the weight of the subject.

 - Interpretive rooms: panels and displays that frame local and Atlantic contexts.